Video call quality has become business-critical

 Historically, the technology used to make multiple internet connections work like one has been very expensive and complicated to set up.

-Bigleaf changed all this.
-It’s as simple as connecting our plug-and-play router and letting the intelligent software automatically detect and adapt to internet performance and connectivity issues to keep your business-critical applications running smoothly.
+Bigleaf changed all that.
+Setup is as simple as connecting our plug-and-play router.
+Then the intelligent software automatically detects and adapts to any internet performance and connectivity issues, to keep your business-critical applications running smoothly.

 See the difference for yourself

-If you use Microsoft Teams and Bigleaf and would like to replicate the test we did above, you can set up the Call Quality Dashboard following the instructions here to access all the data.
-And then you can unplug your Bigleaf device for as long as you can stand to compare your call quality stats with and without it.
-Honestly, we can’t say we recommend that part, though.
+If you use Microsoft Teams and Bigleaf and would like to replicate the test we did above, start by setting up the call quality dashboard to access all the data.
+Then you can unplug your Bigleaf device — for as long as you can stand it — to compare your call quality stats with and without it.
+We can’t honestly recommend that part, though.

-Better yet, check out your Bigleaf dashboard to see how much uptime you’ve gained and what Bigleaf has been doing to improve your internet connection and the quality of your voice and video calls, and all the other applications you rely on.
-You can see how many minutes or hours of additional internet uptime you’ve had thanks to Bigleaf, as well as how many minutes or hours you didn’t have degraded network performance or significant network problems that would have caused symptoms such as dropped calls.
+Better yet, check your Bigleaf web dashboard to see how much uptime you’ve gained and what Bigleaf has been doing to improve your internet connection, and the quality of your voice calls, video conferences, and all the other applications you rely on.
+You can see how many minutes or hours of additional internet uptime you’ve had thanks to Bigleaf, as well as how many minutes or hours when you avoided network performance degradation or other significant problems that could lead to dropped calls and other issues.

 Want to learn more about how Bigleaf could help your company or your clients?
-Contact us.
+Request a demo.